fhiso/tsc-governance/priorities.md

-*Approved by the TSC on 16 February 2016.*
+*Approved by the TSC on 16 February 2016; updated by the TSC on 8 June 2017.*

 # Technical Priorities